vikramkannav/HonestContract/source/includes/_contracts.md

 ##Contract List

-This API is used for the contracts list of the he/she (users).
+This API is used for the contracts list of the he/she (user).

 ```shell
 curl -X GET \